hacspec/blog/content/posts/hax-v0-1/index.md

 - transforming and functionalizing `for` loops;
 - functionalizing local mutation;
-- rewrite functions with mutable references as inputs into state-passing;
+- rewrite functions with mutable references as inputs into state-passing code;
 - and many more!

 Those phases are statically typed: for instance, making `for` loops